Planning

 If a proposed use or structure on a property doesn't meet the requirements of our Zoning By-law, a planning application may be made for a Zoning By-law Amendment (or rezoning) or a minor variance.
 The decision to approve or deny an application is made by Council or the Committee of Adjustment.
 Prior to this decision, a public meeting (Planning Committee or Committee of Adjustment) will be held.
 If an application goes to Planning Committee, a recommendation will be brought forward to Council for a decision.

-Please note that Pre-consultation is highly recommended to help streamline the application process.
-Please request a pre-consultation through our Pre-consultation Request Form here.
+Please note that pre-consultation with Township Staff is highly recommended to help streamline the application process.
+To request a Pre-consultation meeting with a Township Planner, please submit your request through the Cloud Permit website.
 Please ensure you submit a complete site plan.
 Download the Zoning By-law Application Guide here.

 Application Fees:

-• When in conjunction with a consent application:
+• When submitted in conjunction with a Consent (Severance) and/or Official Plan Amendment Application:

 Consent from the Township is needed to separate a piece of land to form a new lot.
 A Consent is not needed in certain situations, such as when the land is already divided by a railway or public road.

-Pre-consultation is highly recommended to help streamline the application process.
-Please request a pre-consultation through our Pre-consultation Request Form here.
+Please note that Pre-consultation with Township Staff is highly recommended to help streamline the application process.
+To request a Pre-consultation meeting with a Township Planner, please submit your request through the Cloud Permit website.
 Please ensure you submit a complete consent sketch.
-Download the Consent Guide here.
+Download the Consent Application Guide here.

 Application Fees: